 Some daemons working in the kernel related to CXFS output a message in the console log, which is rotated.
 To see the contents of this log file, use the following command:

 '''

 alog -o -t console

 '''

-For information about the log files created on administration nodes, see the SGI InfiniteStorage CXFS Administration Guide.
+For information about the log files created on administration nodes, see the CXFS Administration Guide for SGI Infinite Storage.

 Limitations on AIX

 CXFS on AIX has the following limitations: